-As an offshore crane operator, your injury is usually caused in one of two ways.
-First, the crane itself may malfunction causing a very serious injury.
+As an offshore crane operator, your injury is usually caused in one of two ways First, the crane itself may malfunction which causes a serious injury.
 Fortunately, this is unusual.
 We have handled cases involving crane collapses when welds failed which were devastating.
 If your injury involved the crane itself malfunctioning or worse yet, collapsing, you will want to get all the maintenance records and the original design and testing records.
 You will typically have a claim against your employer as well as third parties who built and/or should have properly maintained the crane.
-All cranes go through regular inspections and these are almost always done by a specialized third party company that your company brings out to the crane.
+All cranes go through regular inspections and these are almost always done by a specialized third-party company that your company brings out to the crane.

 The other more common way that you as a crane operator may have been injured involves work or activities outside of the cranes.
 These injuries are usually caused by you trying to perform heavy manual labor such as rigging work or helping to move items on the deck.
 In this situation, you should always ask “why was I doing work that my co-workers may have been responsible for?”
 You may have jumped in because the roustabouts weren’t doing the work properly as trained or you were shorthanded.
 Then there are situations where your injury was caused by an unsafe personnel basket transfer or a dangerous condition on the rig such as a dangerous deck surface or dangerous stairs.
 These situations can easily give rise to a very valid claim for you to pursue to help get you back to where you should be.